-We have based our calculation of the percentage of beneficial ownership after this offering on 8,800,000 shares of our Class A common stock issued by us in our initial public offering and 66,250,804 shares of Class A common stock and 13,404,097 shares of Class B common stock outstanding immediately after the completion of this offering, assuming that the underwriters will not exercise their option to purchase up to an additional 1,320,000 shares of our Class A common stock from us in full.
-In accordance with the rules of the SEC, for the below table, we have deemed shares of our Class A common stock and Class B common stock (after giving effect to the Equity Award Designations) subject to stock options that are currently exercisable or exercisable within 60 days of the Beneficial Ownership Date or issuable pursuant to the vesting and settlement of RSUs which are subject to service-based vesting conditions expected to occur within 60 days of the Beneficial Ownership Date to be outstanding and to be beneficially owned by the person holding the stock option or RSU for the purpose of computing the percentage ownership of that person.
+We have based our calculation of the percentage of beneficial ownership after this offering on shares of our common stock issued by us in our initial public offering and shares of common stock outstanding immediately after the completion of this offering, assuming that the underwriters will not exercise their option to purchase up to an additional share of our common stock from us in full.
+We have deemed shares of our common stock subject to stock options that are currently exercisable or exercisable within 60 days of the Beneficial Ownership Date or issuable pursuant to the vesting and settlement of RSUs which are subject to service-based vesting conditions expected to occur within 60 days of the Beneficial Ownership Date.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.
-In addition, the below table does not reflect any shares of Class A common stock that may be purchased in this offering or pursuant to our directed share program described under "Underwriting-Directed Share Program."